Profection Year Calculator

 What is a profection year?

 A profection year is a traditional timing technique that assigns one of the 12 astrological houses to each year of your life.
 Starting from the 1st house at birth, the focus advances one house per birthday in a repeating 12-year cycle.
-The house that's active in a given year highlights the life themes you'll encounter most strongly.
+The house that's active in a given year highlights the life themes to watch most closely.

 How do I calculate my profection year?